Skywalker V323 RC Hexacopter

 Research is a core factor in picking the right product.
 I personally enjoy learning about the different quadcopters on the market

-I love doing research on different drones on the market then I return and report my findings to my readers (I call it giving you guys/girls a helping hand).
-Recently, I have discovered the Skywalker V323 and would like to share my thoughts with you.
+I love researching on different drones on the market and after that I go back and report my findings to my readers (I call it giving you guys/girls a helping hand).
+Recently, I have discovered the Skywalker V323 and want to share my thoughts with you.

 Description of the Skywalker

 Produced by WLToys it’s made of durable ABS plastic and features no less than 6 motors.
-The 6 blades are protected by shell made of moulded foam which absorbs impact making it easy and stable to fly.
+The 6 blades are protected by shell made of moulded foam which absorbs impact making it stable and easy to fly.

 The Skywalker V323 has a flying time of 9-12 minutes on full charge, with full charge taking 90-120 minutes to reach.